Pharmacy Practice Residency Program

 - Transcripts – School of Pharmacy transcripts required.
 Undergraduate transcripts only required for candidates attending a School of Pharmacy with Pass/Fail grading system.

 - Three letters of reference – completion of the PhORCAS Standardized Reference Form is required.
 Applicants should encourage reference writers to provide personal commentary when applicable.
+Separate letters of reference in addition to the PhORCAS Standardized Reference Form are not required.

 - Onsite interview is required